AldrichRNLD/FINALPROJECT_MOBCOMP_1313617012/Beta Testing/README.md

 I choose him to be my tester because he is currently having an part time job as a freelance programmer who also coworking with many people remotely from their home.
-So, with this Dude Tracker app, Akmal can monitor his coworkers locations during work hour to avoid ineffective working environment.
+So, with this DUDE TRACKER app, Akmal can monitor his coworkers locations during work hour to avoid ineffective working environment.
 And since he also advanced in programming, i hope i can get some insights and opinion about my apps such as bug, and many else by choosing him to be my DUDE TRACKER app Beta tester.

 ## Youtube Link of the Beta Testing Video